Consumer edition active

 Symptoms of Listeriosis in Newborns

-In fetuses and newborns, symptoms of listeriosis are like those of sepsis (a blood infection) and include listlessness and poor feeding.
+In newborns, symptoms of listeriosis are like those of sepsis (a blood infection) and include listlessness and poor feeding.
 Symptoms may appear within hours or days of birth (called early onset) or may be delayed up to several weeks (called late onset).
 Newborns who have symptoms that appear early frequently have a low birth weight, problems at delivery, and symptoms of sepsis soon after birth.
 Newborns who have symptoms that appear late are usually full-term and initially healthy but then develop meningitis (a brain infection) or sepsis.

 Diagnosis of Listeriosis in Newborns